Dreaming of dawn: the first light of a new beginning

 A strange image: the light emanates from you.
 Or you feel yourself as a dawn.
 You are the beginning of a new day for someone or for something.

-To be the dawn in a dream is one of the most powerful images of personal power.
+To be the dawn in a dream is the experience of genuine personal power.
 An image of someone whose presence, whose choice, whose action sets something new in motion.
 Because they are ready — not because they are better than others.
+In smaller scale, this beginning appears as a sprout breaking through — first emergence of life, out of soil rather than out of you.

 Ask yourself: “Where am I the source of a new beginning — for myself, for others, for a project, for a relationship?”